Line 4 (Ningbo Rail Transit)

 Line 4 of Ningbo Rail Transit (宁波轨道交通4号线) is a rapid transit line in Ningbo.
-It starts from Cicheng Town, Jiangbei District, and ends near Dongqian Lake in Yinzhou District.
+It starts from Cicheng Town, Jiangbei District, and ends near Ningbo International Conference Center in Yinzhou District.
 The project was approved on November 5, 2013 and opened on December 23, 2020.
 Construction of Line 4 started in 2011 with the groundbreaking of the North Ring Elevated Expressway with the second deck of the structure being used for Line 4 trains.
 The rest of the line started construction on November 30, 2015.
 The line will initially use 36 sets of six car B-type trains with a maximum service speed of 80 km/h.

 Route

-Line 4 starts from Cicheng Station in Cicheng Town in east-west direction as an elevated line.
+Line 4 initially starts from Cicheng Station in Cicheng Town in east-west direction as an elevated line.
 Then it turns south into the North Outer Ring Expressway where it turns east-west running under the elevated expressway forming a three level structure similar to the northern section of Shanghai Metro Line 1.
 After reaching Jiangbei Avenue, it starts to turn underground and deviates from the viaduct to Zhuangqiao Railway Station where it turns south, crosses Yaojiang River and reaches Ningbo Railway Station.
 Then Line 4 goes along Changchun Road, Xingning Road until it reaches Canghai Road and become north-south again.
 After reaching Shounan Road it turns into southeast direction and reaches Dongqian Lake, its destination.

+The Phase 3 of Ningbo Rail Transit includes both western and eastern extensions of line 4.
+The western extension is a 1.77 km long section with a new station Cicheng West, while eastern extension is 2.37 km with a new station International Conference Center.
+Eastern extension started construction in 25 February 2021, and western in 22 November 2022.
+Western extension opened in 10 January 2025.